RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/ldap-integration.md

 -d "{\"auth_method\": \"external\", \"name\": \"<internal-user-name>\", \"role\": \"<user-role>\"}"
 ```

-For the user-role, put in one of the following roles:
+For the user-role, enter one of these roles:

 - admin
 - cluster_member